-1.5 Variation of gravity with latitude
+2.5 Variation of gravity with latitude

-The value of acceleration due to gravity varies over the surface of the Earth for a number or reasons, one of which is the Earth's shape.
-As the polar radius (6,357 km) is 21 km shorter than the equatorial radius (6,378 km) the points at the poles are closer to the Earth's centre of mass and, therefore, the value of gravity at the poles is greater than that at the equator.
-There in another aspect, as the Earth rotates once per sidereal day around its north-south axis, there is a centrifugal acceleration acting which is greatest where the rotational velocity is largest, namely at the equator (1,674 km/h; 1,047 miles/h) and decrease to zero at the poles.
+The value of acceleration due to gravity varies over the surface of the earth for a number or reasons, one of which is the earth's shape.
+As the polar radius (6,357 km) is 21 km shorter than the equatorial radius (6,378 km), the points at the poles are closer to the earth's centre of mass; and therefore, the value of gravity at the poles is greater than that at the equator.
+Another aspect is that as the earth rotates once per sidereal day around its north-south axis, there is a centrifugal acceleration acting on it, which is greatest where the rotational velocity is largest, mainly at the equator (1,674 km/h; 1,047 miles/h); and decreases to zero at the poles.
+Gravity surveying is sensitive to variations in rock density, so an appreciation of the factors that affect density will aid the interpretation of gravity data.